dvesti/yx/content/ru/2024-01-03-bye-rstudio/index.markdown

 [We don't say goodbye](https://youtu.be/WdYaGt_sm3Q).
 So actually this is not a "bye" to anyone, but a "hi" to an unknown new journey.
 I have enjoyed the past decade, and I'm in full curiosity about the future.

+Test - 2024-10-29
+> Without a little madness, life is not worth living.
+Let us follow the guidance
+> of our inner voice.
+Why should we fry each of our actions like a piece of cake
+> on a sensible frying pan?
+>
+> ---Milan Kundera, "Immortal"